evilsocket/pwnagotchi/README.md

 - **On a rpi0w, it'll take approximately 30 minutes to load the AI**.
 - `/var/log/pwnagotchi.log` is your friend.
 - if connected to a laptop via usb data port, with internet connectivity shared, magic things will happen.
+- checkout the `ui.video` section of the `config.yml` - if you don't want to use a display, you can connect to it with the browser and a cable.

 Magic scripts that makes it talk to the internet: